aljazsim/vs-code-typescript-class-organizer/README.md

 - `tsco.treatArrowFunctionPropertiesAsMethods`: Arrow function properties will be treated as methods (false by default).

 ### Actions
 - `tsco.organizeOnSave`: Source code will get organized automatically on file saved (false by default).
+This now includes auto-save with `onFocusChange` and `afterDelay` settings.

 ### Member ordering